Crystal growth, characterization and phase transition of PbCuTe$_2$O$_6$: Results and Discussion

 \subsection{Heat capacity}

 The temperature dependence of the heat capacity of PCTO was investigated for temperature range 0.35-300 \emph{K} on the polycrystalline and TSSG single crystal samples.

 At high temperatures, i.e, above 2~\emph{K} the heat capacity of these two samples is very similar and increases smoothly with temperature indicating the phononic behaviour.
-Hence, the lattice contribution was fitted according to Debye-Einstein model (DE) for $T_l$ $<$T$<$ 300~\emph{K} following the model suggested by Koteswararao \emph{et.al.}~\cite{Koteswararao2014}using the equation :
+Hence, the lattice contribution was fitted according to Debye-Einstein model (DE) for $T_l$ $<$T$<$ 200~\emph{K} using the equation :

-Where $C_{D}$, $C_{E}$ are the number of Debye and Einstein modes and $\theta_{D}$, $\theta_{E}$ are corresponding temperatures respectively.
-The fitting was done using one Debye term and two Einstein terms and $C_{D}$ was fixed to $1$.
-Here, the lower bound \emph{$T_l$} was varied between 35-50 \emph{K} in order to accurately extract the magnetic contribution.
-Fig.6(a) represents the best fit of the DE for the temperature range 45-240 \emph{K}.
-The resulting magnetic contribution shows the hump at 16.8~\emph{K} for TSSG and 21.5~\emph{K} for the polycrystal indicating the presence of short-range magnetic correlations(see inset of fig. 6).
+Where $nat$ is the number of atoms per formula, $C_{D}$, $C_{E}$ are the number of Debye and Einstein modes and $\theta_{D}$, $\theta_{E}$ are corresponding temperatures respectively.
+The fitting was done using one Debye term and three Einstein terms and $C_{D}$ was fixed to $1$.
+Here, the lower bound \emph{$T_l$} was varied between 25-50 \emph{K} in order to accurately extract the magnetic contribution.
+Fig.6(a) represents the best fit of the DE for the temperature range 28-195 \emph{K}.
+The resulting magnetic contribution shows two features for both the samples; a peak around 1 ~\emph{K} which is sharper for the TSSG sample, and a hump at 11.15($\pm0.04$)~\emph{K} for TSSG and 10.26($\pm0.07$)~\emph{K} for the polycrystal indicating the presence of short-range magnetic correlations(see inset of fig. 6).
+The peak at 1 ~\emph{K} is discussed in the next section. the error bars were calculated by fitting the hump with Gaussian function.the magnetic entropy analysis on the TSSG single crystal and polycrystalline sample are shown in the inset of fig.6 (a) in the temperature range 0.35-50 K. The maximum entropy of both TSSG and polycrystal are close to the value expected for a spin-1/2 system at 5.76 J/mol (1 Rln2).
+Nevertheless, A detailed entropy analysis on the same samples was reported down to 50 mK in another article \cite{thurn2021}.

 On the other hand, the heat capacity of the polycrystalline and single crystal samples are in stark contrast to each other at low temperatures(see Fig.6(b)).
 The heat capacity of the polycrystalline sample exhibits a second broad anomaly with maxima $\sim$1.4 \emph{K} and then gradually decreases with temperature.
 However, the heat capacity of the TSSG single crystal exhibits a sharp lambda-anomaly at 0.98 \emph{K} indicating a phase transition in the system.
 Also, the broad maximum under the lambda-peak occurs at 1.1 \emph{K}, which is lower than for the poly crystalline sample.
 Although the lambda-anomaly is mostly suppressed in the powder samples, in some cases it is observable as a weak peak (see Fig.7).